amitpend/run-mult-machines/README.md

 # run-mult-machines
 Running commands parallelly on multiple machines

-This script forks multiple processes and each process logs in to different machine and runs the command.
+This perl script forks multiple processes and each process logs in to different machine and runs the command.
 The parent process waits for pseudo-process to finish, prints out statistics on the screen and exits

 command_file has contents
   md5sum file1